s-krishnaraj/NZCwithSampleData/README.md

 - You need to have SFDX and [cumulusci](https://cumulusci.readthedocs.io/en/stable/get_started.html) installed
 -  Have an org with Net Zero licenses (inluding PSLs) available

-##Authorizing an existing NZC enabled org :
+## Authorizing an existing NZC enabled org :
- Authorize an org using the command : cci org connect <destination_org_name> --login-url https://instance_domain.my.salesforce.com/
+ Authorize an org using the CLI command : cci org connect <destination_org_name> --login-url https://instance_domain.my.salesforce.com/

 ## Setup the org with configs & sample data
+- Clone the repo https://github.com/s-krishnaraj/NZCwithSampleData in VS Code
+- In the terminal, navigate to the folder NZCWithSampleData
- Setup Net Zero org with sample data using the command : cci flow run setup_nzc --org <destination_org_name>
+- To setup Net Zero org with sample data, run the CLI command : cci flow run setup_nzc --org <destination_org_name>

 ## Read All About It
 - [Salesforce Extensions Documentation](https://developer.salesforce.com/tools/vscode/)